EUROYoung/euroyoung.github.io/_pages/naples2025.md

 __Priority will be given to early-career researchers affiliated with institutions within EURO.__

 ## Template
-You can download the <a href="/assets/pdffiles/template.zip" download="newfilename">template HERE</a>.
+You can download the <a href="/assets/pdffiles/template.zip" download="EUROYoungtemplate">template HERE</a>.

 ## Submission Process
 All the abstracts must be submitted in PDF format using the following [form (Here).](https://docs.google.com/forms/d/1g7nDFTNu0j_puacc3akc6wDTKjNOJqmhoyD243YC3KI/viewform?edit_requested=true)